Define automatic drawing settings

 Usually a single object property includes a default value that the user can modify.

 in various drawing types.
-The properties are stored in properties files.
-Properties can be defined separately for each drawing that you create, but it is advisable to save the most commonly used settings in properties files for future use, for example, in Master Drawing Catalog.
+The properties are stored in property files.
+Properties can be defined separately for each drawing that you create, but it is advisable to save the most commonly used settings in property files for future use, for example, in Master Drawing Catalog.
 When creating a new drawing, always start by loading automatic drawing properties that you think contain the best settings for the drawing you are creating, and then adjust the settings as required before creating the drawing.
 Properties can be adjusted also after you have created the drawing.

-You can open the drawing properties dialog boxes for setting the automatic drawing properties by going to the Drawings & reports tab, Drawing properties and then selecting the drawing type.
+You can open the drawing properties dialog boxes for setting the automatic drawing properties by going to the Drawings & reports tab, selecting Drawing properties and then selecting the drawing type.

 - Drawing settings that are defined through various options and advanced optionssettings used to customize Tekla Structures for specific companies, standards, users, or user groups

 In Tekla Structures, advanced options are settings that are used, for example, in a specific project or geographical area, or by a specific company.